Richard Clarke (frontiersman): Early life

 Richard W. Clarke was born in Hansborough, Yorkshire, England, on 15 December 1845.
 He lived here for the first sixteen years of his life, before immigrating to the United States in 1861.
 Motivated by the stories of recent gold discoveries, Clarke made his way to Illinois where he fell in with a band of prospectors.
-At the height of excitement about gold discoveries in the Black Hills, Clarke traveled the Overland Trail into the Dakota territories; completing the trip took over two months.
+At the height of excitement about gold discoveries in the Black Hills, Clarke traveled the Overland Trail into Dakota territory; completing the trip took over two months.
 Clarke joined the illegal settlement at Deadwood and was instrumental in building the town.
 The town flourished, despite the fact that the land of the Black Hills had been granted to the local Lakota people by the 1868 Treaty of Fort Laramie.

 Career

-Clarke was widely considered to be a hero of the Old West – a man who endured the hardships of frontier life, engaged in mining, battled Amerindians, worked for the Pony Express, acted as a local guide, and was employed as an assistant to United States Marshals.
+Clarke was widely considered to be a hero of the Old West – a man who endured the hardships of frontier life, engaged in mining, battled Native Americans, worked for the Pony Express, acted as a local guide, and was employed as an assistant to United States Marshals.
 He fought under the command of George Armstrong Custer at the Battle of Little Bighorn, in eastern Montana Territory on 25/26 June 1876.
 The 7th Cavalry Regiment, led by Custer, faced the combined forces of the Lakota, Northern Cheyenne, and Arapaho peoples, but the United States effort was a failure, and the battle resulted in the deaths of Custer and a casualty rate of 52%, with 300 military personnel either dead or wounded.
 Clarke managed to both escape the carnage and to establish his reputation as a respected Indian fighter.
 Following the battle, Clarke devoted time to refuting the rumor that Custer's death had been a suicide and supporting the notion that the military leader met his end at the hands of the Indians they were fighting.

 Settling in Deadwood, Clarke claimed the acquaintance of such notable figures as Wild Bill Hickok, Calamity Jane, Buffalo Bill Cody, Poker Alice Tubbs, and Captain Jack Crawford.
 He adopted the moniker of "Deadwood Dick", long before Deadwood Dick became a famous fictional character.